Kumarmehta019/TKG-Fashion/README.md

 ## 3. Technologies Used

-- React.js
+- React.js.
-- JavaScript
+- JavaScript.
-- HTML
+- HTML.
-- CSS
+- CSS.
-- Semantic UI
+- Semantic UI.
-- Animate.css
+- Animate.css.
-- Axios
+- Axios.
-- Git
+- Git.
-- GitHub
+- GitHub.
-- Google Fonts
+- Google Fonts.
-- Google Jamboard- Wireframe
+- Google Jamboard- Wireframe.
-- Insomnia- REST Client
+- Insomnia- REST Client.
-- TablePlus
+- TablePlus.
-- Yarn
+- Yarn.
-- Django
+- Django.
-- PostgreSQL
+- PostgreSQL.
-- JSON Web Token
+- JSON Web Token.
-- Asana- Planning
+- Asana- Planning.
-- Zoom
+- Zoom.
-- Slack
+- Slack.
-- Heroku
+- Heroku.
-- Pure React Carousel
+- Pure React Carousel.
-- Cloudinary
+- Cloudinary.
-- Pipenv
+- Pipenv.
-- Pyjwt
+- Pyjwt.
-- LucidChart- Entity Relationship Diagram (ERD)
+- LucidChart- Entity Relationship Diagram (ERD).
-- Python
+- Python.
-- Canva
+- Canva.
-- Imgur
+- Imgur.

 ## 4. Project Timeline- 7 Days

 ### Planning:
-After deciding on the concept for our app, we worked together to create wireframes for the App.
+After deciding on the concept for our App, we worked together to create wireframes for the App.
 I also created the Entity Relationship Diagram (ERD), which you will see below.
 As the majority of the collaborators had used Asana before, we used it again to plan our MVP.
 Each collaborator was given tasks to work on for the App.
 We decided as a group to use Git and GitHub for version control and had daily stand ups to ensure communication was maintained throughout the project.
 Collaborators also got together at the end of the day to add, commit, push their branches.
 After each commit the contents of the development branch were pulled and a new branch was created off that, to limit any issues.

 #### Wireframe: